originphp/framework/docs/controllers.md

 - `error`

 ## Cookies
-You can work with cookies from controllers and views, The cookie object allows you easily work with cookies.
+You can work with cookies from controllers and views, The cookie component allows you easily work with cookies.
 All cookie values are stored as a json string and by default they are automatically encrypted.

-Here are some examples how to use the Cookie component
+Here are some examples how to use it:

 ```php
 class ContactsController extends AppController